 All children grieve in unique ways.
 There are also common characteristics for most grieving students.
-Over the past two years, these students have been especially affected by the consequences of the pandemic-isolation, academic challenges, worry about their own and others' health, feeling overwhelmed.
+Over the past three years, grieving students have been especially affected by the consequences of the pandemic-isolation, academic challenges, worry about their own and others' health, feeling overwhelmed.
 If you know a student is grieving the death of a family member or friend, the following steps can be especially helpful.

 - " Reach out personally early in the year.
 Acknowledge that grief creates challenges.
 Let the student know you are available to talk, or listen, if any concerns arise.
 For specific guidance on what to say, see these Coalition materials. - " Remember that grieving children experience secondary losses.
 Many things can change for a child after a death.
 The family may need to move in with relatives or find less expensive housing.
 The child may have to attend a new school.
+Some grieving families' situations are complicated by financial challenges that resulted from the pandemic.

-During the pandemic, with its associated financial challenges, many families have had to make exactly these kinds of changes. - " Make adjustments in academic work.
+- " Make adjustments in academic work.
 It is difficult to concentrate and learn during acute grief.
 Extending deadlines and offering alternative assignments can help grieving students experience academic success as they readjust to their life after a loss. - " Support college and career aspirations.
-After a death, some teens hesitate to move forward with plans to go to college, join the military, or attend trade school.
+After a death, some teens hesitate to move forward with plans to go to college, join the military, attend trade school, or begin a job.
 They may feel a need to stay close to their family or provide financial support.
 Concerns about COVID-19 have added further distress to these decisions.
 While there is no "correct" solution, the support of a trusted educator who can listen to a student's concerns can be invaluable. - " Recognize that grieving children are often more vulnerable at times of transition.
 This can be the start of the school year (new teachers, new classmates, new classroom).
-It can involve a change in schools or a change in the family- someone moving in or out.
+It can involve a change in schools or a change in the family-someone moving in or out.
 It can include the changes of puberty, the start of dating or a breakup with a romantic partner. - " Offer to assist in upcoming transitions.
-Ask the student and parents if they would like you to notify a new school of the student's circumstances.
+Ask the student and parents/caregivers if they would like you to notify a new school of the student's circumstances.
 This can create a safer and more welcoming setting for the student.